 While no amount of compensation will replace your loved one, compensation for your loss may ease financial stress and allow your family to move forward.

-The McAllen wrongful death lawyer at Herrman & Herrman, P.L.L.C. understand that your family is struggling to deal with a difficult loss and the legal questions the accident raises.
+The McAllen wrongful death attorney at Herrman & Herrman, P.L.L.C. understand that your family is struggling to deal with a difficult loss and the legal questions the accident raises.
 It may be difficult to think clearly now.

 You need compassion and guidance that you can trust.
 Let our compassionate McAllen attorneys answer your questions and bring some clarity to the situation.
 We can review the details of the accident and discuss your legal options during a free consultation.